steve-caylent/Iac_For_Paas_Elastic_Beanstalk/README.md

 # IaC For PaaS - Elastic Beanstalk

+## What is Elastic Beanstalk

+AWS Elastic Beanstalk is an user friendly service for deploying both web applications and services.
+Elastic Beanstalk can use several different programming languages (Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker).
+These can be used on Apache, Nginx, Passenger, and IIS services.<br />
+Once your application code is uploaded to Elastic Beanstalk, deployment (including load balancing, auto-scaling, etc).
+After Elastic Beanstalk creates the resources, you can access the application and underlying resources whenever you like.
+This is made one step easier by using CloudFormation to create the Elastic Beanstalk environment.
+## Benefits of Elastic Beanstalk (EB)
+Elastic Beanstalk is quick and easy way to deploy and test applications in AWS.
+Developers can easily upload an application and EB will handle the deployment and provisioning.
+This allows for infrastructure to be provisioned quickly, freeing up time for developers.

 **Elastic Beanstalk is a Platform as a Service.
 It auto deploys resources on your behalf**